monikatomanek/BoxBreathing/README.md

 - Compatible with Windows 10/11
 - Built with .NET 8.0 + WPF

----

-## Future Ideas (maybe)

-- Custom breathing durations
-- Keyboard shortcut support (optional)
-- Minimize to system tray
-- More visual styles

----

 ## Why?

 Box breathing is a technique used to calm the nervous system, reduce anxiety, and increase focus.
-This app makes it visual and passive — no need to count in your head.
+This app makes it visual and passive - no need to count in your head.

----